 Getting Away With Doing Your Own Thing Socially

-If someone has a personality, or preferences, or interests that differ from the social norm, than I think as much as possible they should try to figure out a way to be able to do their own thing and not have to change.
-The world being what it is, there are times we all have to be practical and compromise, but overall people are more content when they can stay true to their nature.
+If someone has a personality, preferences, or interests that differ from the social norm, then I think as much as possible they should try to figure out a way to be able to do their own thing and not have to change.
+The world being what it is, there are times we all have to be practical and compromise, but overall we're happier when we can stay true to our nature.

-Since hardly anyone perfectly fits the social ideal, I think everyone does the things below to one degree or another.
-Here are my thoughts on how to do this:
+Since hardly anyone perfectly fits the mainstream social ideal, I think everyone does the things below to one degree or another.
+Here are my thoughts on how to go your own way:

 Be comfortable with yourself

 Accept yourself for you are and don't feel there's anything wrong with you for, say, liking your quiet time or not being irresistibly drawn to crowded bars.
-If you can do this, you'll have a much greater peace of mind.
-You'll also project that comfort and confidence and self-assuredness that will make other people more likely to think, "If he seems okay with himself, then he must be alright."
+If you can do this, you'll have much greater peace of mind.
+You'll also project a comfort, confidence, and self-assuredness that will make people more likely to think, "If they seem okay with themselves, then they must be alright."

 Genuinely don't care what people think

-This is easier said than done since we're all sensitive to people's negative judgments.
-The other problem is that just because you don't care about people's reactions, doesn't mean those responses can't have practical consequences.
-Like someone could wear the same clothes to work for a months straight and not care what their co-workers thought, but it's still going to affect their career.
+This is easier said than done since we're all sensitive to negative judgments.
+The other problem is that just because you don't care about people's reactions, doesn't mean their responses can't have practical consequences.
+Like someone could wear the same clothes to work for a month straight and not care what their co-workers thought, but it's still going to affect their career.
 Still, if what you're doing isn't hurting you or anybody else, then learning to not care can ease your mind.

 Tell other people what you're like and what you need

-This advice tends to be given when someone needs a lot of alone time, they aren't crazy about more hectic social situations, or if they have Asperger's Syndrome.
-Basically, if they left everything to their own devices, people would negatively misconstrue their behavior.
+This advice tends to be given when someone needs a lot of alone time, they aren't crazy about more hectic social events, or if they're on the autism spectrum.
+Basically, if they left everyone to their own devices, people would negatively misconstrue their behavior.
 By letting them know the deal up front, they hope to avoid that.
-They may explain to their co-workers that it's nothing personal that they want to recharge by having lunch on their own, or are going to pass on the night of clubbing, or that they have Asperger's and that it often makes it harder for them to communicate in general, but they don't mean any harm by it.
+They may explain to their co-workers that it's nothing personal that they want to recharge by having lunch on their own, or why they're going to pass on a night of clubbing, or that their autism sometimes leads to them coming across as more blunt and insensitive than they intended.

-If this approach works, then you have official approval and understanding to do your thing.
-A potential downside is that the people you tell may just not get it and not want to accommodate you.
-Also, people may have some justifiable reservations about disclosing a diagnosis like Asperger's Syndrome to just anyone.
+If this approach works, then you have official approval and understanding to do your own thing.
+A potential downside is that the people you tell may not get it and not want to accommodate you.
+Also, people may have some justifiable reservations about disclosing a diagnosis like being on the autism spectrum to just anyone.
 Many people don't understand it, and the possible negative consequences may be too risky.

 Educate people

 Sometimes people won't accept your different social needs because they're operating under misconceptions about them.
 If you can dispel their mistaken ideas, they may come around.
-For example, they may believe that your wanting alone time is a sign you don't like them, or that someone with Asperger's Syndrome is purposely being rude, when they actually don't realize a mistake they're making.
+For example, they may believe that your wanting alone time is a sign you don't like them, or that someone on the autism spectrum is purposely being rude, when they actually don't realize they've done anything wrong.

 Mostly likely you'll get little chances here and there to work small education pieces into your conversations.
 Maybe after you've declined a party invitation you can explain it doesn't mean you're anti-social and hate everyone just because that kind of rowdy environment isn't your cup of tea.